Different languages in Spain

 The origins of Catalan and other languages can be traced back to the Middle Ages, flourishing as a language of literature, commerce, and governance during the medieval period, particularly within the Crown of Aragon.

 This era saw the expansion of Catalan's influence through the Mediterranean, marking it as a language of administration and high culture.
-However, following the political union of the Crown of Aragon with Castile, Castilian Spanish gradually became more dominant.
+However, following the political union of the Crown of Aragon with Castile, the Castilian Spanish gradually became more dominant.
 Despite this, the Catalan language has preserved its distinct identity and continues to be a living language, rich in literature, daily communication, and media.

 Its Political Importance

 Politically, Catalan has been at the center of contemporary debates on regional autonomy and identity, especially evident in the independence movement in Catalonia.
 The language has become a symbol of resistance and a tool for asserting cultural and political identity, underscoring the intricate links between language, nationhood, and political aspiration.
-The Spanish government's response to the Catalan independence referendum in 2017, and the subsequent push for language rights, highlight the tensions between national unity and regional autonomy.
+The Spanish government's response to the Catalan independence referendum in 2017 and the subsequent push for language rights highlight the tensions between national unity and regional autonomy.

 Catalan enjoys co-official status in Catalonia, the Balearic Islands, and Valencia, reflecting its integral role in public and private life.
 The regional governments promote the use of Catalan in education, media, and public administration, ensuring its preservation and growth despite the predominance of Spanish in broader national and global contexts.